Wise Card vs Revolut Card: A Full Comparison on Features and Fees 2025

 Wise card vs Revolut card: The Verdict

 Ultimately, both the Wise card and the Revolut card are great options for anyone who travels a lot, or shops online in foreign currencies.
-Both accounts let you hold multiple currencies, with currency conversion that’s free or comes with low fees compared to other options on the market.
-It’s also free to spend any currency you hold, so there’s no foreign transaction fee to add to your overseas spending.
+Both accounts let you hold multiple currencies, and it’s free to spend any currency you hold, so there’s no foreign transaction fee to add to your overseas spending.
+Currency conversion is available in the provider app.

 Which card is best for you will come down to your personal preferences and how you want to use your card and account.

 The Wise card supports more currencies, which can be handy if you’re headed off the beaten track.
-Plus there are no monthly fees to pay, and you’ll get other perks like local account details to get paid into your account by others in 9 currencies.
+Plus there are no monthly fees to pay, and you’ll get other perks like local and SWIFT account details to get paid into your account by others in 8+ currencies.

 READ ALSO: Best Travel Cards UK